AggelosKatsaliros/Steepest-Descend-Method/README.md

 # Steepest-Descend-Method
-Implementation of Steepest Descend method for solving linear systems with the best optimization
+Implementation of Steepest Descend method for solving linear systems with the best optimization.